-Sample Unit Plan Key Concepts, Vocabulary, and Background Knowledge Session Standards Time ime Preparation and Materials ET 1.3.1 45 Computer connected to a projector 1 minutes Tool for recording brainstormed ideas Develop Questions Optional Questions Internet access, if using a web-based tool for brainstorming Document camera or interactive whiteboard ET 1.3.2 60 Computer connected to a projector ET 1.3.3 minutes Digital sources for students to use: for example, selected search engines or 2 SS 5.4.2 Web sites, podcasts, collections, video clips.
-(Be sure that the Web site(s) Locate you want to use will be accessible for students.
-If blocked, contact your district's technology department or select other sources.)
-Credible Research Notebook Resources Web site evaluation tool ■ Internet access Computers or devices for student use.
-ET 1.3.1 45 Computer connected to a projector ET 1.3.3 minutes • Digital sources for students to use: for example, selected search engines or Web sites, podcasts, collections, video clips.
+Sample Unit Plan Key Concep Key Concepts, Vocabulary, and Background Knowledge Session Standards Time Preparation and Materials ET 1.3.1 45 ☐ Computer connected to a projector 1 minutes ☐ Tool for recording brainstormed ideas Develop Questions Optional State of the state of ☐ Internet access, if using a web-based tool for brainstorming ☐ December 2 on interactive whitehood ET 1.3.2 60 □ Document camera or interactive whiteboard □ Computer connected to a projector ET 1.3.2 ET 1.3.3 minutes ☐ Digital sources for students to use: for example, selected search engines or SS 5.4.2 minucs Web sites, podcasts, collections, video clips.
+(Be sure that the Web site(s) 2 55 5.4.2 you want to use will be accessible for students.
+If blocked, contact your Locate district's technology department or select other sources.)
+Credible Research Notebook Resources Web site evaluation tool ☐ Internet access ☐ Computers or devices for student use.
+ET 1.3.1 45 Computer connected to a projector ET 1.3.3 minutes Digital sources for students to use: for example, selected search engines or Web sites, podcasts, collections, video clips.
 (Be sure that the Web site(s) you want to use will be accessible for students.
 If they are blocked, contact your district's technology department or select other sources.)
-3 Research Notebook Conduct ■ Web site evaluation tool Research Internet access Computers or devices for student use.
-Graphic organizer from Social Studies assessment or student created mindmap Optional ☐ Document camera or interactive whiteboard connected to a projector ET 1.3.3 30 ☐ Sample responses from Social Studies assessment SS 2.2.1 minutes □ Social Studies assessment rubric 4 SS 5.4.1 ☐ Educational Technology Scoring Guide Model Synthesis Synthesis Optional Document camera or interactive whiteboard connected to a projector
+Research Notebook 3 □ Research Notebook □ Web site evaluation tool Conduct ☐ Internet access Research ☐ Computers or devices for student use. ☐ Graphic organizer from Social Studies assessment or student created mindmap Optional ☐ Document camera or interactive whiteboard connected to a projector ET 1.3.3 30 Sample responses from Social Studies assessment 4 SS 4.3.2 minutes Social Studies assessment rubric Model SS 5.4.1 ☐ Educational Technology Scoring Guide Synthesis Optional □ Document camera or interactive whiteboard connected to a projector Document carrier of interactive winterboard connected to a projector